Skip to main content

 Namespaces are only relevant when using the Enterprise version of the HashiCorp product.
 If this field is specified, it should match the namespace being used on the HashiCorp server.

-To use either AppRole or Certificate based authentication, the following substitutions can be made to the above example:
+To use either AppRole or Certificate-based authentication, the following substitutions can be made using the example above.

 CODE